PIXL (PIXL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PIXL Historical Price

-According to the latest data gathered on PIXL live price page, the current price of PIXL is 0.03048749USD.
-The circulating supply of PIXL(PIXL) is 500.00M PIXL , giving it a market capitalization of $15.24M.
+According to the latest data gathered on PIXL live price page, the current price of PIXL is 0.03108672USD.
+The circulating supply of PIXL(PIXL) is 500.00M PIXL , giving it a market capitalization of $15.54M.

 The PIXL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PIXL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.